msamaae/portfolio/content/jobs/BonnierHealthcare/index.md

 url: 'https://www.bonnierhealthcare.se/'
 ---

+- Developed and designed major features on one of Bonnier Healthcare’s customer-facing web app using PHP, Laravel, ES6, Vue, jQuery, SQL, Google Charts, PivotTable.js, Vuetify, HTML and (S)CSS
-- Write modern, performant, maintainable code for a diverse array of client and internal projects
+- Write modern, performant, and robust code for a diverse array of client and internal projects
-- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, TypeScript, Gatsby, React, Craft, WordPress, Prismic, and Netlify
-- Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis
+- Communicate and collaborate with developers, designers and producers on a daily basis
+- Contributed extensively to brainstorming and strategy meetings Project Manager and Team Lead to determine ideal methods to meet project goals